 In my world, there is no such thing as a failed relationship, and I highly recommend that it not be in yours.
 I would seriously invite you to reconsider that it is not even possible for relationships to fail.
-Fail at what?

-All relationships have a purpose.
 We attract those people in our life at just the right time and place for the soul growth that is needed.
-We all serve as mirrors for each other and you can be very sure that the person you are with will push your buttons…after all that is their job!
-Recognizing those parts of yourself that you wish to keep hidden is how you heal your wounds ultimately, and in the short-term, it is through your relationships that you have the opportunity to become aware of your issues.
+We all serve as mirrors for each other, and you can be very sure that the person you are with will push your buttons forcing you to look at those places inside of you that you have managed to keep hidden, mostly from yourself.
+Time to be honest with yourself and recognize where you have been stuck.

 Bringing up the wounds from deep within yourself is no picnic, and in fact is challenging and painful, to say the least, but necessary if you wish to awaken to your true potential.

-What is the purpose of your relationships? … to teach you to see more deeply into yourself.
-This is called evolution and how you will become more authentically you.
+WHAT IS THE PURPOSE OF YOUR RELATIONSHIPS? … to teach you to see more deeply into yourself.
+This is called evolution, and how you will become more authentically you.
 Over time, (exactly how long is unique to you), you metamorphose who you are with the help of all those souls you invite into your world.

 If you would like to hear more about relationship dynamics and how to free yourself from the illusions …please check out my podcast shows and blogs at www.robinjillian.com or awakenradio.net where together we discover how to awaken to our authentic selves and leave the stories of the past behind.